Muokkaa

 In some cases, if an NI file is blocked, you might see a "false positive" block event in the CodeIntegrity - Operational event log as described in App Control Admin Tips & Known Issues.

-To mitigate any performance impact caused when the App Control EA isn't valid or missing:
+To mitigate any performance reduction caused when the App Control EA isn't valid or is missing:

 • Avoid updating the App Control policies often.